 Expected Life:

+Industrial and Service Robots Ten (10) years

-Seven (7) years
+Medical Robots Seven (7) years

 Robotic Devices Five (5) years

 This category includes robots and robotic devices operating in both industrial and non-industrial environments.
 The assessor should assign expected lives to the robots and robotic devices separately.
 Any robotic machines or devices that do not meet the characteristics of a robot as set forth by the International Organization for Standardization (ISO) are not considered robot for personal property assessment purposes.